NeVeRLosEsstan/perspective-transformation-cuda/README.md

   <img src="images/formula3.png" width="300"/>
 </p>

+Solve the h matrix above then map the pixel from source to destination.
 ## Result
 This project implements the function by forward mapping: origin->result.
 Which causes the black strips in the result.